akave-ai/akave-docs/content/akave-o3/object-management/upload-download-delete-objects.md

 ---
 date: '2025-04-28T21:41:52-05:00'
 draft: false
-title: '📤 Upload, Download, Delete Objects'
+title: 'Upload, Download, Delete Objects'
 weight: 6
 cascade:
   type: docs
 ---

-## 📦 Uploading, Downloading, and Deleting Objects with AWS CLI
+## Uploading, Downloading, and Deleting Objects with AWS CLI

 Once you've created a bucket in Akave O3, you can use standard AWS CLI commands to manage your objects.
 Below are examples using both `aws s3api` and the simpler `aws s3 cli` syntax.

-### ⬆️ Upload an Object
+### Upload an Object

 **Using `aws s3api`:**